Eleveres/simple_sockets/README.md

 Summary:
 * The function will call the [recv()](http://man7.org/linux/man-pages/man2/recv.2.html) function repeatedly until the the amount of bytes requested by the len paramter is received.
-The function uses a fixed buffer size to increase performance and will save the extra bytes read in a static variable.
+The function uses a fixed buffer size to increase performance and will save the extra bytes read in a static array.
 When using this function on a socket in connection mode (TCP) the last 2 paramters can be set to NULL.

 ### sendall():